-What is the Difference and Why Does it Matter?
+What is the Difference Between Fair Trade and Direct Trade Coffee and Why Does it Matter?

 It is no secret that the coffee industry has not been kind to coffee growers.
-In fact, in Central America many coffee growers do not earn a livable wage and coffee pickers often earn less than half of the national minimum wage for their country.
-If coffee is a $5.18 billion industry in the United States alone, then why do most coffee farmers live in poverty?
+In fact, in Central America many coffee growers do not earn a livable wage.
+Coffee pickers there often earn less than half of the national minimum wage for their country.
+Coffee is a $5.18 billion industry in the United States alone, so why do most coffee farmers live in poverty?

-Over the past several years, “Fair Trade” has become an increasingly popular trend.
+Over the past several years, “Fair Trade Coffee” has become an increasingly popular trend.
 After all, as a consumer it is a great feeling to know that the farmers that grew your coffee are receiving fair compensation for their hard work.
-Buying fair trade coffee seems to be an easy way to ensure that your spending power is being used to empower and not to exploit.
-However, now that the concept of “Direct Trade” is increasing in popularity, new questions have emerged:
+Buying fair trade coffee seems to be an easy way to ensure that you are using your spending power to empower and not to exploit.
+However, now that the concept of “Direct Trade Coffee” is increasing in popularity, new questions have emerged:

 Why is the business of coffee so unfair to the coffee grower?

 Even while living in a land rich with resources, most coffee farmers and pickers live in poverty.
 Every year at harvest time the coffee farmer will hire pickers to come gather the coffee cherries from the trees.
-The pickers’ wages must be paid before the farmer discovers what he will earn from the year’s crop, and long before he actually receives the payment for his beans.
-Unfortunately, most farmers do not have the ability to pay these wages from their own savings, which often means taking loans from local banks with extremely unfavorable interest rates.
+The farmer must pay the pickers before he discovers what he will earn from the year’s crop, and long before he actually receives the payment for his beans.
+Unfortunately, most farmers do not have the ability to pay these wages from their own savings.
+Often, this means taking loans from local banks with extremely unfavorable interest rates.

 After the picking is complete, the beans are ready to be transported to the processing facility.
 At this point, farmers have at least three choices when selling their coffee beans:

-2. They can sell them to a local farming co-op, either transporting the beans to the processing facility personally, or allowing the co-op to come and pick up the beans each day.
-While they are sometimes able to get a partial or full payment of the international market price upfront, the farmer is still responsible for the costs to process the coffee, and at times additional fees to the co-op, as well.
+- Sometimes the farmer is able to get a partial or full payment of the international market price upfront.
+However, they are still responsible for the costs to process the coffee, and at times additional fees to the co-op, as well.